 Those who track mileage for work will be glad to know the IRS adjusted the 2018 standard mileage rate for inflation.
 Read more in this week’s Tax Tip.

 The Office of Financial Readiness now offers a new military retirement system that blends a defined benefit annuity with a defined contribution plan.
 Read all about it in this week’s Financial Tip.

-In Today’s Marietta Daily Journal, Bil Lako, CFP®, explains the changes to the Kiddie Tax that discourages parents from shifting income-producing assets to a child.
+In today’s Marietta Daily Journal, Bil Lako, CFP®, explains the changes the Tax Cuts and Jobs Act made to Alternative Minimum Tax.
 Read the Article

 Business owners: Read nine key ways to create an effective budget that can spur and guide the growth of your company in this week’s Business Tip.

 Medical advances increase the chances that you will survive a serious illness that in the past may have killed you.
 But what are your chances of surviving financially, as well?
 Learn more in this week’s Insurance Tip.